Gdoc/Admin

 People are marrying later

-In many countries, declining marriage rates have been accompanied by an increase in the age at which people are getting married.
-This is shown in the chart here, where we plot the average age of women at first marriage.3
+In many countries, declining marriage rates have been accompanied by an increase in the age at which people get married.

 An arrangement where two or more people are not married but live together is referred to as cohabitation.
-In recent decades cohabitation has become increasingly common around the world.
-In the US, for example, the US Census Bureau estimates that the share of young adults between the ages of 18 and 24 living with an unmarried partner went up from 0.1% to 9.4% over the period 1968-2018; and according to a survey from Pew Research, today most Americans favor allowing unmarried couples to have the same legal rights as married couples.
+In recent decades, cohabitation has become increasingly common around the world.
+In the US, for example, the US Census Bureau estimates that the share of young adults between the ages of 18 and 24 living with an unmarried partner went up from 0.1% to 9.4% over the period 1968-2018; and according to a survey from Pew Research, today most Americans favor allowing unmarried cohabiting couples to have the same legal rights as married couples.

 The chart here shows the percentage of all children who were born to unmarried parents.